 Broadleaf carpet grass is a very coarse textured (broad leaved) species that can take over moist, shaded parts of the yard, forming a dense dark-green sward.
 For this reason, it is often regarded as a weed in southern Queensland, but most north Queenslanders regard it as a valuable turfgrass.
 Even after a couple of weeks of rain and excessive growth, broadleaf carpet grass can be mown easily and without scalping damage.
 It is also well adapted to acid soils.

-Buffalo grass is now the main grass marketed into shaded areas and these day’s residential lawns in general through the power of advertising.
+Buffalo grass is one of the main grasses sold into shaded areas and residential lawns in general.
 It is coarse textured and needs to be mown higher than the couches for best results.
-It has reasonable drought and wear tolerance, but shows poor tolerance of some commonly used herbicides for broadleaf weed control.
+It has reasonable drought and wear tolerance, but shows poor tolerance of some herbicides typically used for broadleaf weed control.
 Buffalo grass requires less fertiliser than green couch to maintain a lawn in good condition.

 Centipede grass is a bright green, coarse textured grass that forms a dense stolon mat and requires less frequent mowing that the other grasses discussed.
 It is a ‘low maintenance’ grass that tolerates acid soils, low fertility and drought, but not shade.
 Its greatest disadvantage in southern states is its strong dormancy during winter, at which time it virtually ceases growing and can turn brown.